Our Purpose

 June 2021 - July 2022

 The work our team did in one year alone was remarkable.
-More than $1 million in research funding was distributed across the state, 600+ K-12 students and educators accessed clinical services, 3,000+ K-12 educators participated in professional development opportunities, and we started our higher education programming.
-Most importantly, we came together to start building a school mental health center unlike any other.
+More than $1 million in research funding was distributed; 600+ K-12 students and educators accessed clinical services; 3,000+ K-12 educators participated in professional development opportunities; and we launched our higher education programming.

 • Emotional / Behavioral Disorders